charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Build Repository

+If you created a repository on GitHub with an pre-initialized **README.md** file, then just clone your repository as described above.
+Otherwise, follow the steps outlined here.
+It is simpler to have a pre-initialized readme and then clone a repository.
+But if you don't have a README, and you follow the steps outlined below, you will learn more about git.
+Every single fact you learn about git makes a bit more employable.
+Git is central to web development in many shops.

+Assuming you have no README.md, then follow these steps.
 On your hard drive, enter the following, where **lastname** should be your last name, in all lower case letters:

 ```
 cd Git
-mkdir isit320-lastname-2015
+mkdir isit320-lastname-2016
-cd isit320-lastname-2015
+cd isit320-lastname-2016
 git init
 ```

 For instance:

 ```
-mkdir isit320-calvert-2015
+mkdir isit320-calvert-2016
 ```

 Now issue this command where the details will differ in your case:

 ```
-git remote add origin git@bitbucket.org:username/isit320-lastname-2015.git
+git remote add origin git@bitbucket.org:username/isit320-lastname-2016.git
 ```

 You can find the exact string, or something very close to it, in BitBucket.
 For instance, when you first create a repository in BitBucket, this is string is displayed in the confirmation page for the creation of your repository.
 For existing repositories, you can find something very like that string by choosing **Actions** (...) and **Clone** from the navigation menu on the left.